 Frequently Asked Questions

 About Service Dogs for Veterans

-Yes, PAVE is an Accredited Member of Assistance Dogs International.
+Yes, PAVE is an accredited member of Assistance Dogs International.
 This premier international organization promotes excellence in all aspects of assistance dog acquisition, training, partnership, and partnerships.
-Only three organizations in Oregon are currently accredited members.
+Only three Oregon-based organizations are currently members.